TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Plus v1.0.0/README.md

 1. **Set up the Database Structure**

-    Your SQL database should contain a table `UserKeys` to store the user IDs and associated API keys.
+    Your SQL database should contain a table `UserData` to store the user IDs and associated API keys.
 The SQL command for creating this table is:

     ```sql
-    CREATE TABLE UserKeys (
+    CREATE TABLE UserData (
         UserID BIGINT PRIMARY KEY,
         ApiKey VARCHAR(255) NOT NULL
     );